opf/openproject/docs/system-admin-guide/api-and-webhooks/README.md

 ---
 # API and webhooks

-Configure all API related settings and add and manage webhooks to your OpenProject.
+Configure all API-related settings and add and manage webhooks to your OpenProject environment.

 Navigate to **Administration → API and webhooks**.